mghaight/replua.nvim/README.md

 - Evaluate the current line, surrounding block, or the whole buffer.
 - Captures both returned values and `print()` output, appending results as Lua comments.
-- Re-running the same code replaces the previous output block, keeping the scratch buffer tidy.
-- Keeps the cursor at a fresh spot for continued editing, just like pressing `C-j` in Emacs.
-- Provides commands for opening the buffer, evaluating everything, and resetting the Lua environment.
-- The scratch buffer persists for the entire Neovim session; reopen it with `:RepluaOpen` to resume where you left off (closing the buffer resets it), and it stays listed in `:buffers` so fuzzy pickers can find it.
 - Each scratch buffer owns its own Lua environment.
 Close a buffer (or open a new one with `:RepluaOpen!`) to start from a clean slate without affecting other replua instances.
-- Top-level assignments echo their values and stay available for later evaluation.

 ## Installation